Monday, January 31, 2011

 Cookie Crisp.

 Perfect!
 What could be more contrary to the idea of starting the day off right than eating chocolate chip cookies for breakfast?
-Although disappointed that the Cookie Crook and Officer Crumb had been replaced by some sort of ravenous wolf named Chip (he's a lefty), I grabbed a box and a quart of lactose-free milk and burned rubber back home.
+Although disappointed that the Cookie Crook and Officer Crumb had been replaced by some sort of ravenous wolf named Chip (like me, he's a lefty), I grabbed a box and a quart of lactose-free milk and burned rubber back home.

 As ever, I like to begin these little eating adventures by reading about what I'm about to ingest.
 General Mills advertises its 'naturally & artificially flavored sweetened cereal' as being 'Whole Grain & Calcium Guaranteed' not once but twice on the front panel.
 'Nutrition Highlights' include zero trans fats, 100 mg of calcium and 40 iu of vitamin D. Already convinced I was about to do my body a world of good, I turned to the ingredients: